 Flipkart was first idealized by Sachin and Binny Bansal in 2007 while working at Amazon.
 The Bansal duos, who are often mistakenly thought of as brothers, were able to successfully design a business model based on their experience and expertise.
 Their business scheme led to the initial funding process from external sources.

 Initially, they invested a total of $5,600 towards developing an ideal online book store.
-2 years after the initial launch, Flipkart gained enough potential to raise $1 Million from Accel India.
-They later formed alliances with Tiger Global, raising in a total of $10 Million in 2010 and $20 Million in 2011.
+2 years after their initial launch, Flipkart gained enough potential to raise $1 Million from Accel India.
+They later formed alliances with Tiger Global, raising a total of $10 Million in 2010 and $20 Million in 2011.

 Flipkart's Revenue Generation

-To understand the revenue generated by Flipkart even after facing a loss of INR 46,895 Crore, one has to know the sources of income for the company.
+To understand the revenue generated by Flipkart even after facing a loss of INR 46,895 Crore, one has to know the different sources of income for the company.
 The most obvious source of income is via the sellers it enlists on its platform.
 It charges a varying and minimal commission along with a convenience fee from sellers as per their sales or revenue or an established deal.

 Secondly, Flipkart has its own company called E-kart that provides logistics and delivery services to the sellers on the platform.
 Hence it once again charges a minimum fee for its services.

-Thirdly, when you open the website or the mobile app, there are various advertisements visible.
+Thirdly, when you open the website or the Flipkart mobile app, there are various advertisements visible.
 Flipkart lends space for them and hence generates revenue from external sources.